AnIdiotsGuide/discordjs-bot-guide/examples/making-an-eval-command.md

   if (message.content.startsWith(config.prefix + "eval")) {

     // If the message author's ID does not equal
-    // our ownerID, get outa there!
+    // our ownerID, get outta there!
     if (message.author.id !== config.ownerID)
       return;